Dancing in September

-"Dancing in September" is an alternate name for "September", a single by Earth, Wind & Fire.
+Dancing in September is an American romantic comedy-drama television film written and directed by Reggie Rock Bythewood.
+It stars Nicole Ari Parker and Isaiah Washington, alongside Vicellous Reon Shannon, Malinda Williams, Jay Underwood, Michael Cavanaugh, Mel Jackson, and Jenifer Lewis.
+It follows a struggling African-American television writer who gets her sitcom picked up by the neophyte WPX network through an executive producer hired specifically to develop shows aimed at the black market.

-Dancing in September is a 2000 HBO television film starring Isaiah Washington and Nicole Ari Parker.
+The film premiered at the Hollywood Black Film Festival on February 24, 2000, and also screened at the Sundance Film Festival on February 3, 2001.
+It aired on HBO on February 3, 2001, and earned a Primetime Emmy Award nomination for the song "Welcome Back (All My Soulmates)".
+It was also nominated for two NAACP Image Awards and five Black Reel Awards, with Bythewood winning Outstanding Director and Outstanding Screenplay, TV Movie or Mini-Series.

 Plot

 Dancing In September tells the story of two hopeful and ambitious African-Americans attempting to make their mark in the television industry.
 One is a scriptwriter named Tomasina “Tommy” Crawford (Parker), who has grown weary of contributing to stereotypical characters and programming for African-Americans and dreams of creating a balanced, positive program for herself and the African-American public.
 The other is a newly appointed television producer named George Washington (Washington), who hopes to ascend to the highest levels of the television industry and carve out a special place for himself to help redefine African-American programming.
 When Tommy submits a script for a positive family sitcom titled "Just Us," she is indirectly brought into George's path.
 The rest of the film follows the struggles that both she and George face in their specific environments, mainly painting a positive portrayal of African-Americans in the media, in addition to staying true to their own culture and identity as African-Americans.